ldtteam/minecolonies/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce the problem
 <!-- What should we do to make this issue show up in our own game?
-     Please also try to give good detail here so it's easier for us to reproduce this issue. -->
+     Try to give as much detail as possible here too so it's easier for us to reproduce this issue. -->

 1. <!-- Do this -->
 2. <!-- And then this -->